 26 Jul Why you should hire a composer

-If you are a filmmaker, surely you know that saying that music (or audio) is 50% of your video, or at least should be.
-But although most of us agree with this statement, we don’t always put the same effort and enthusiasm in choosing the music that accompanies our images as we put in to shooting them.
+If you are a filmmaker, surely you know the saying that music (or audio) is 50% of your video, or at least should be.
+Although most of us agree with this statement, our effort to choose the music to accompany our images often does not match our enthusiasm for shooting them.

-For me, music has a vital importance in my films, it is not a simple accompaniment or a track to place over clips.
-The right music has the ability to enhance the images, but an inappropriate composition can detract or even reduce the impact of the visuals.
+To me, music has a vital importance in my films.
+It is not a simple companion to the video, or a track to play over the clips.
+The right music has the ability to enhance the images, and an inappropriate composition can detract or even reduce the impact of the visuals.
 Choosing music is therefore fundamental, since the success of your work depends largely on it.

-It was proving very difficult to find music on stock websites and herein lies the main reason that I have been hiring composers to work exclusively for my films for the last few years.
-Filmmakers use the same song even for similar videos, there have been very curious cases in this regard.
-This is something that will not happen to you if you hire a composer, after negotiations with them, you can obtain the exclusive rights of the composition or at least determine a time of lack or some type of restriction in the license.
-This will also make selling your short film much simpler, since you already have the rights to the music, you will not have to pay a license extension should a company want to license your work.
+It was proving to be difficult to find music on stock websites.
+Herein lies the main reason that I have been hiring composers to work exclusively for my films for the last few years.

+It often happens that different filmmakers licence the same track, and use it to accompany similar footage, which results in uniform-looking and -sounding films.
+This is something that cannot and will not happen to you if you hire a composer.
+After agreeing on the terms, you can obtain the exclusive rights for the composition, determine exclusivity for a certain period of time, or another type of restriction regarding the license.
+This will also make selling your short film much simpler – since you already have the rights to the music, you will not have to pay a license extension should a company want to license your work.

-I think that the main reason that every filmmaker who appreciates their film, whether it be a short, a timelapse or a feature film, must hire a composer is because only the close collaboration between director and composer will create the perfect synergy between images and music.
-If the composer is talented and you make them see what you want to communicate or express with your images, they will compose an exclusive piece that adapts precisely to your film, generating in the viewer a feeling of perfect synchrony and balance.
+I believe that the main reason that every filmmaker who appreciates their work, whether it be a short, a time-lapse or a feature film, must hire a composer is because only the close collaboration between director and composer will create the perfect synergy between images and music.
+The right composer will be able to see what you want to communicate or express through your images, and they will compose an exclusive piece that adapts precisely to your film, generating in the viewer a feeling of perfect synchronicity and balance.

-It is certainly a longer and more complicated process, the deadlines are longer, and if the composer does not reside in your country, as is often the case, the number of emails and versions can be overwhelming.
-The feeling of controlling the whole process and also being part of the musical creation, however, totally deserves the effort.
+On the other hand, it is certainly a longer and more complicated process, the deadlines are longer, and if the composer does not reside in your country, as is often the case, the number of emails and different track versions can be overwhelming.
+The feeling of controlling the whole process while being part of the musical creation, however, absolutely deserves the effort.

-In my last timelapse, I wanted to use real instruments, so we hired both a violinist and a cellist and recorded it in a professional studio.
-This not only increased the quality of the sound, but thanks to the talent of the musicians, they impressed on the music a special character and emotion.
-I think anyone who sees my videos realises that the music has something special, that the sound is quite good and that it integrates perfectly with the image.
-That, to me, is proof that hiring a composer is a great idea and deserves the effort.
+In my last time-lapse, I wanted to use real instruments instead of the computer-generated orchestra, so we hired a violinist and a cellist and recorded it in a professional sound studio.
+This has not only increased the quality of the sound, but coloured the music with a special character and emotion, thanks to the talent of the musicians.
+I think anyone who sees my videos perceives the “something special” to the soundtrack – the sound being quite good and integrating perfectly with the image.
+This, to me, confirms that hiring a composer is a great idea and deserves the effort.